Rez

 020d06e8 2142000b

-Windows Flycast fix
+Old Flycast fix (Windows)

 After downloading it, you should rename it to the file name of the .gdi file of your copy of Rez (with a .cht added to the end, of course), then move it inside of the data folder of your Flycast installation (which should be located relative to where your Flycast .exe file is).